nauam/Courses/docs/manual/notifications/interface-instructions.md

 ## Creating A New Notification

-The second iteration of the QW Control notification user interface includes dropdowns to make creating a new notification more seamless for the user.
+The second iteration of the Rundeck notification user interface includes dropdowns to make creating a new notification more seamless for the user.
 Now, when creating a new notification for a job, you will be prompted to select from two dropdown menus:

 ![Notifications - Trigger](~@assets/img/notification-ontrigger.png)